 Japanese cuisine is about subtraction, whereas Western cuisine is about addition.
 I believe it is easy to add things.
 Anyone can hide more ingredients in the broth, add side vegetables or add small dots of different sauces on the plate.
 In contrast, it takes extraordinary courage, hard work, and a unique sensibility to let ingredients speak for themselves, focus on enhancing their natural flavors, and present them in a striking yet understated manner.

 Chef Hideki Ishikawa is a favorite of Michelin.
 If their taste is oftentimes debatable, in this case they are spot on.
 Ishikawa is a true three-star meal, from beginning to end.
-(I believe that only non-Japanese speakers are given a menu.
-The first time I went, I did not get one, the second time I did.)
+This is the place to fall in love with kaiseki.

 Furthermore, Ishikawa’s road to success may not have been as straightforward as one may think.
 You can learn more about his journey in Lutz Hachmeister's 2010 documentary called "Three Stars".
 Towards the very end of the movie, the chef says: “My life used to be worthless and boring.
 I was never happy.
 That’s why I’m glad cooking has become the basis of my existence, especially because it allows me to make other people happy.
 I’m always thinking about work, day and night.”
 His demeanor is not as serious as you may think and, at times, jokes with or about his staff.
 I could tell that he is a good chef to work for.